Methadone Sleep Effects

 If you are currently suffering from any mood disorder (or have in the past), it’s important to tell your doctor about it before taking methadone.
 It’s also important to mention any sleep disorders to your doctor, as it will allow them to manage your side effects more effectively.
 This may mean adjusting your methadone dose or providing you with sleep medications to improve the overall quality of your sleep.

 It can be hard to recognize the signs of drug abuse.
-If you think you or a loved one are suffering from a substance use disorder, Zinnia Healing can help.
+If you think you or a loved one are suffering from a substance use disorder, Zinnia Health can help.
 Call our helpline anytime, day or night, at (855) 430-9439 for advice.

 Are Sleep Problems Caused by Methadone Dangerous?